transloadit/uppy/website/src/docs/uppy.md

 *   `bytesUploaded` - Number of bytes uploaded so far.
 *   `bytesTotal` - Number of bytes that must be uploaded in total.
 *   `uploadStarted` - Null if the upload has not started yet.
-Once started, this property contains a UNIX timestamp.
+Once started, this property stores a UNIX timestamp.
 Note that this is only set _after_ preprocessing.
 *   `uploadComplete` - Boolean indicating if the upload has completed.
 Note this does _not_ mean that postprocessing has completed, too.
 *   `percentage` - Integer percentage between 0 and 100.